Commission Sets February 14 Special Election on Millage Rate for Schools

 Currently, Tuscaloosa County ranks at the very bottom of the state in millage rate for local school funding; however, TCSS is one of the largest school systems in the state.
 Out of 139 school systems in Alabama, TCSS covers a larger geographic region than any other school system.
 In student population, TCSS is the ninth-largest school system in Alabama, serving approximately 19,000 students.
 The last time Tuscaloosa County voters approved a millage rate increase for local school funding was more than 100 years ago, in 1917.

-If Tuscaloosa County voters approve the 8 mill property tax, someone who owns a home or property with a $100,000 appraised value would pay about $75 per year in additional property tax.
-Someone who owns a home or property with a $200,000 appraised value, would pay about $150 per year in additional property tax.
+If Tuscaloosa County voters approve the 8 mill property tax, someone who owns a home or property with a $100,000 assessed value would pay about $75 per year in additional property tax.
+Someone who owns a home or property with a $200,000 assessed value, would pay about $150 per year in additional property tax.
 The funds generated by the 8 mills would provide approximately $15 million each year, to meet needs of TCSS schools, not addressed by current local, state, or federal funding.

 “Tuscaloosa County is experiencing significant population growth, and this is reflected in student population growth at our schools,” Johnson said.